R3V1Z3/breakdown/README.md

 - [Markdownit.js](https://markdown-it.github.io/) - used to render Markdown

 ## Example Gists
+These examples, when they exist in this README file, will be pulled and shown in a Gist drop-down in the Info panel.
 - [Alexa Cheats](?gist=2a06603706fd7c2eb5c93f34ed316354) - Fun commands for Amazon Alexa.
 - [Screen Cheatsheet](?gist=af918e1618682638aa82) - Helpful commands for Screen.
 - [Regular Expression Cheatsheet](?gist=3893f6ac9447f7ee27fe) - Easy reference for regular expressions.